 Fleet Air Arm Boys Vol 1 - Air Defence Fighter Aircraft since 1945.
-True tales from the men and women who constitute Royal Navy Aircrew, Maintainers and Handlers.
 Author Steve Bond - PRE ORDERRegular price £25.00 Save Liquid error (product-template line 131): -Infinity%

 The Royal Navy has always been a good source of stories.
 The maritime environment, worldwide locations, complicated equipment operated in a small space or in harsh weather, great characters within a strongly bonded team and centuries old naval tradition all add up to a recipe for some cracking tales.
 Author Steve Bond has gathered dits from across the generations of veterans and current serving Royal Navy and Fleet Air Arm.
 This is a terrific read for anyone interested in British sea based aviation.